grace-notes/website/contents/topics/life-of-christ.md

 and seen in me, practice these things, and the God of peace will be with you.”

-· This is the emulation of application element of the true role model.
+&bull; This is the emulation of application element of the true role model.

-· There are four components to this:
+&bull; There are four components to this:

-- EMATHETE means to learn something from instruction, from a teacher in a classroom.
+-- EMATHETE means to learn something from instruction, from a teacher in a classroom.

-- PARELABETE means to ‘take someone alongside,’ or ‘to hand down a tradition.’
+-- PARELABETE means to ‘take someone alongside,’ or ‘to hand down a tradition.’
 This is the informal classroom of example and life.

-- EKOUSATE is to hear; this lies parallel to EMATHETE.
+-- EKOUSATE is to hear; this lies parallel to EMATHETE.

-- EIDETE is to see, and is parallel to PARELABETE.
+-- EIDETE is to see, and is parallel to PARELABETE.

-· The Philippians are exhorted to practice those things, so that they might have the God of peace with them.
+&bull; The Philippians are exhorted to practice those things, so that they might have the God of peace with them.

 (7) But some care must be taken with regard to the role model.